MemeChuen/ChuenApp/README.md

 - After installing, when typing ``/dice``, the app will show ``Enter dice range:from 1 to ``, enter the range and the app will give you a random number
 ### Wordle
 - In each game, you have 6 attempts to guess a random word
-- When the word contains a letter in your guess but is in the wrong place, the feedback will show ``'O'``
+- When the word contains a letter in your guess but is in the wrong place, the feedback will show ``O``
-- When the word contains a letter in your guess and is in the correct place, the feedback will show ``'X'``
+- When the word contains a letter in your guess and is in the correct place, the feedback will show ``X``
-- Other letters will be shown as ``'_'``
+- Other letters will be shown as ``_``
 - To give up, type ``/give up``